The Voice (Australian TV series): Production

 On 17 October 2018, the series was renewed for an eighth season and it was announced that Goodrem, George and Rowland would all return.
 On 14 November 2018, Nine announced Guy Sebastian would replace Jonas as the fourth judge for the eighth season.
 The eighth season premiered on 19 May 2019.

 On 16 October 2019, the series was renewed for a ninth season and it was announced that Goodrem, George, Rowland and Sebastian would all be returning as series judges.
-In November 2019, Sonia Kruger announced she would be leaving Nine Network at the end of 2019, in which she will be resigning as the show's host.
+In November 2019, Sonia Kruger announced she would be leaving Nine Network at the end of 2019, in which she would be resigning as the show's host.
 In January 2020, Darren McMullen was announced to return as host after his departure in 2014, along with new co-host Renee Bargh.

 Due to the Acquisition of 21st Century Fox by Disney, Fox Studios has been designated to Disney and Marvel productions, resulting in ITV Studios Australia becoming the new home location for The Voice.
 In August 2020, it was announced Seven Network had picked up the series for its tenth season, set to broadcast sometime in the following year, with Kruger returning as host.
-In December of the same year, Seven announced Sebastian would continue as a coach; Jessica Mauboy and former The Voice UK coach Rita Ora were named new coaches replacing George and Goodrem, and Urban was announced to return to the coaching panel replacing Rowland.
+In December of the same year, Seven announced Sebastian would continue as a coach; Jessica Mauboy and former The Voice UK coach Rita Ora were named new coaches replacing Boy George and Goodrem, and Urban was announced to return to the coaching panel replacing Rowland.

-On 16 July 2021, Seven Network and The Voice casting website announced that two new seasons will be broadcast in 2022: the upcoming eleventh regular season, and The Voice Generations.
+On 16 July 2021, Seven Network and The Voice casting website announced that two new seasons would be broadcast in 2022: the eleventh regular season, and The Voice Generations.
 For the "generations" version, family groups, consisted in people of several ages, are the ones who can apply.

-On 11 October 2021, it was announced that Sebastian, Urban, Ora, and Mauboy would all be returning as coaches for 2022.
+On 11 October 2021, it was confirmed that Sebastian, Urban, Ora, and Mauboy would all be returning as coaches for 2022.

 On 9 October 2022, Urban announced that he would not be a coach for the twelfth season.
 On 30 October 2022, it was announced that Mauboy would be returning for her third season as a coach.
-In March 2023, Jason Derulo was announced as a new judge taking the place of Urban.
+In March 2023, Jason Derulo was announced as a new coach taking the place of Urban, while Sebastian and Ora would also be returning as coaches.

+In January 2024, it was confirmed that Mauboy, Ora, and Derulo would depart the panel for the thirteenth season, while Sebastian was confirmed to be returning to the panel.
+In February 2024, it was announced that Kate Miller-Heidke, LeAnn Rimes and Adam Lambert would join the panel for season 13.
+In October 2024, Sebastian announced that he would not be a coach on the upcoming fourteenth season.